 PLAY DON’T STUDY

-Let’s look at play in music for example.
+Let’s look at play in other disciplines, such as music for example.
 We say we are learning to play an instrument.
-Why is it that we use the verb to play here but not when learning mathematics or physics.
+Why is it that we use the verb to play here but not when learning mathematics or physics?
 We don’t say learning to play at hairdressing, heart surgery or brain transplants.
 We don’t say I’m learning to play criminal law, or learning to play economics, banking or political theory.
 Why is that?
 Is not a violin just as technically challenging as a scalpel, an investment bond or a hairdyrer?

 If the concept of play encapsulates not just the idea of dexterity, but the unification of body and mind too - then perhaps it can help us in the learning of tai chi.